township/township-accounts-api/readme.md

   - `email` (Object) - used to send emails with postmark
   - `email.fromEmail` (String) - from address
   - `email.postmarkAPIKey` (String)

+### ship.verify(req, res, cb)

+given a `request` and `response`, decodes and verifies the token in the authorization header and calls `cb` with the result

+pass `req`, `res` from your http server. the request is expected to have an `Authorization: Bearer <token>` header.

+`cb` will be called with `(error, decodedToken, rawToken)`.

+`error` will be called if the token is missing from the request or had a problem being verified

+`decodedToken` is a JS object with the result of `jwt.verify`.

+`rawToken` is a string containing the encoded token value received from the request header

 ### ship.register(req, res, ctx, cb)